CoborgCMU/Coborg-Platform/catkin_ws/vision_system_readme.md

 ## Post-processing and Vision System Integration

-### Goal Getter Node (Deprecated)

-In the goal getter, we post-process all of the 3D bounding boxes got from the darknet_ros_3d node.
-Specifically, we take the average 3D position over those detected bounding boxes.
-We publish the averaged goal position and surface normal into the `/goal` topic.
+**Note: if you only use one single camera, then you can skip this post-processing, and directly use the output from darknet_ros_3d as the goal position, surface normal**

-### Optimize Goal Getter Node (latest version):
+### Goal Getter Node

-Instead of post-processing the 3D bounding boxes in another node, we merge the process when we calculate the 3D bounding boxes and publish the goal position to /goal rostopic.
+In the goal getter, we post-process all of the position and surface normals from different cameras (currently only support less than two cameras).
+It will grab one goal msg at a time and convert to the /t265_odom frame, then take the moving average logic and post-process both cameras before it converts to the /world frame.
+The goal getter node will keep publishing the final goal pose (tf posestamped msg) to the /goal topic.
+From rviz, you could check the calculated /goal_pose by looking at the specific tf frame.

 ### Run the whole vision demo:

-1. `roslaunch realsense2_camera rs_rgbd.launch` or use our predefined `rs_d400_and_t265.launch`
+1. `roslaunch realsense2_camera <corresponding camera launch file: t265, rgbd> camera:=<name> serial_no:=<number>` with three different cameras.
+You could check our main.launch to see which camera to launch.

-2. `roslaunch darknet_ros_3d darknet_ros_3d.launch` (this launch file will launch all vision nodes)
+2. `roslaunch darknet_ros_3d darknet_ros_3d.launch` (this launch file will launch all YOLO stuff)

-3. `rosrun goal_getter goal_getter` (Deprecated)
+3. `roslaunch goal_getter goal_getter.launch`

-   **Note: I did not include launch file for goal_getter node, simply run it with rosrun**

 4. Check the rostopic results in terminal:

    `rostopic echo /goal`

+5. Check rviz: tf frame /goal_pose

 ## References
 - https://github.com/leggedrobotics/darknet_ros